Whapps/best-practices/perl-style/Pod_Coverage.md

 L<Chameleon5::Incentive::Base2>
 L<Chameleon5::Contrib::Site::ExtendedBase>

-=head1 METHODS
+=head1 NOMINATION METHODS
 ```

 Per-Method Pod
 --------------
-Each method following the header section above should have its own subheader
+Each method following the METHODS header section above should have its own subheader.
+The methods should be related to the main `=head1` header they are listed under.
+(For example, the method section might be NOMINAITON or GAME).

 `=head2 method_name` - What the method does, how to use it.

-If there was a method implemented in the code that **overrides** a method in the base/parent code, we should be adding that under another level one heading called `=head1 OVERRIDDEN METHODS`
+If there was a method implemented in the code that **overrides** a method in the base/parent code, we should be noting that in the `=head2` section that describes the method.

 Optional Pod Sections